-We're excited that you're interested in joining the Archery team!
-The actual recruiting process consists of 9 steps, outlined below.
-There is no specific timeline for the process, though we expect that in most cases it will last roughly two quarters from beginning to end.
+We're so excited that you're interested in joining the Stanford Archery Team!
+The journey to becoming a team member (a.k.a. the Recruiting Process) consists of the Nine Steps outlined below.
+There is no specific timeline for the process, though lasts about two quarters in most cases.

 The Nine Steps

 Congratulations!
-You’ve made it – you’re now officially a member of the Stanford Archery Program and a part of one of the fastest growing collegiate programs in the nation.
+You’re now officially a member of the Stanford Archery Program and a part of one of the fastest growing collegiate programs in the nation.
 Wear that jersey with pride!